nearform/temporal_tables/README.md

 ## Setting custom system time

 If you want to take advantage of setting a custom system time you can use the `set_system_time` function.
 It is a port of the original [set_system_time](https://github.com/arkhipov/temporal_tables#advanced-usage).
-The function accepts string representation of timestamp in the following format: `YYYY-MM-DD HH:MI:SS.MS.US` - where hours are in 24-hour format 00-23 and the MS (milliseconds) and US (microseconds) portions are optional.
+The function accepts a timestamp as input.
+It also accepts string representation of a timestamp in the following formats.
+- `YYYY-MM-DD HH:MI:SS`
+- `YYYY-MM-DD`

 Same as the original function, calling it with `null` will reset to default setting (using the CURRENT_TIMESTAMP):

 ```sql